jeffmak/crispr-cas9-epigenetics/README.md

 This Github repository contains sample Python scripts and CSV datasets for running the trained XGBoost and CNN models produced in the paper "Comprehensive computational analysis of epigenetic descriptors affecting CRISPR-Cas9 off-target activity".

+The repository also contains sample Python scripts for running the LeNup (H3Q85C) nucleosome occupancy predictor in the ```lenup``` folder.

-Using the trained models, we can vary the values of Nucleotide BDM, NuPoP (Affinity) and GC147, and see how such variations affect a model's CRISPR-Cas9 cleavage activity prediction.
+Using the trained XGBoost and CNN models, we can vary the values of Nucleotide BDM, NuPoP (Affinity) and GC147, and see how such variations affect a model's CRISPR-Cas9 cleavage activity prediction.
 For example, using the CNN model, we can see that:

 1. Increasing Nucleotide BDM increases predicted CRISPR-Cas9 cleavage activity value.